The issue

 Independent media, acknowledged for generations as a fundamental pillar for the functioning of democratic societies, is under unprecedented and, in some settings, existential threat.

-The business model supporting independent journalism has been eroding for a decade as advertising – often the principal source of independent media income – has migrated online.
-The COVID-19 pandemic has transformed that chronic economic challenge into an acute economic crisis.
+The business model which has long supported independent journalism has been eroding for a decade as advertising — often the principal source of income for independent media organizations — has migrated online.
+This problem was only exacerbated and hastened by the COVID-19 pandemic, which transformed a chronic economic challenge into an acute economic crisis.

-And yet only 0.3 per cent of overseas development assistance (ODA) – around £350m – goes to supporting media globally.
+And yet only 0.3% of overseas development assistance (ODA) — around $430 million USD — goes to supporting media globally.
 Funders conclude that their commitments are inadequate and they do not currently have the systems or mechanisms necessary to create impact.

 The consequences

 The consequences of an eroded public interest media are dire.
-There are serious implications for electoral politics, corruption and meeting the SDGs, which are increasingly endangered by growing misinformation.
+There are serious implications for electoral politics, corruption, and meeting the Sustainable Development Goals (SDGs), which are increasingly endangered by growing misinformation.

 Democratic costs